xpgram/advance-wars/README.md

 <!-- // TODO This sections is the 'Board Events' system.
 Show Heli's exploding, resupplies, and this silo explosion. -->
 Explode!

+Changes to the board are made via a delayed, event-scheduling system.
+This missile launch here actually schedules several, the final one being the one that actually deals the damage.

 ![](/docs/demo-reels/silo-animation.gif)